Sunday, 4 June 2023

 These steps led to a museum but we had climbed enough

-We found a delightful spot sheltered by umbrellas to sit out a torrential downpour which blow in while we were there.
+We climbed and climbed weaving through this old fortified city - then it started to rain.
+Fortunately we found a delightful spot sheltered by umbrellas to sit out a torrential downpour which blew in while we were there - and have a spot of lunch.

 A sandwich and coffee with splendid views